hyperlane-xyz/hips/HIP-1.md

 ### **Tech Spec**

-Sovereign consensus is powered by `Interchain Security Modules` or `ISMs`, which specify the rules by which a `recipient` will accept an interchain message.
+Sovereign consensus is powered by `Interchain Security Modules` or `ISMs`, which specify the rules that should be used when verifying an interchain message.

 `ISMs` must implement the folling interface: